crawsome/colinburke.github.io/aboutme.md

 ## 💼 Professional Background

-**Ex-Google Engineer (Xoogler)** with over a decade of hands-on experience ranging from IT support to cloud architecture.
+**Experienced Developer and IT Professional** with over a decade of hands-on experience ranging from IT support to cloud architecture.
 I bridge traditional infrastructure with modern development practices.

 ### Education
 * **B.S.
 Computer Science** (2017) - East Stroudsburg University